-Acthar Gel is a prescription drug approved by the Food and Drug Administration (FDA) to treat conditions including multiple sclerosis, psoriasis, rheumatoid arthritis, and lupus.
-Acthar Gel is also referred to by its scientific name, repository corticotropin injection.
+Acthar Gel is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat rheumatoid arthritis.
+Acthar Gel is also referred to by its drug name, repository corticotropin hormone injection.

-Acthar Gel is a type of hormone, an adrenocorticotropic hormone (ACTH) analogue.
-Acthar Gel is believed to work by stimulating the body to produce corticosteroid hormones, thereby controlling inflammation.
+Acthar Gel is an adrenocorticotropic hormone (ACTH) analogue.
+Acthar Gel is believed to work by stimulating the body to produce corticosteroid hormones that help control inflammation.

 How do I take it?

-The FDA-approved label for Acthar Gel lists common side effects including fluid retention, mood changes, weight gain, and increases in appetite, blood glucose level, and blood pressure.
+The FDA-approved label for Acthar Gel lists common side effects including fluid retention, changes in glucose tolerance, high blood pressure, behavioral and mood changes, increased appetite, and weight gain.

-Rare but serious side effects listed for Acthar Gel can include adrenal insufficiency, Cushing’s syndrome, gastrointestinal bleeding or perforation, neurological issues including severe depression or psychosis, eye disorders such as glaucoma or cataracts, and increased risk of infection.
+Rare but serious side effects listed for Acthar Gel include adrenal insufficiency, a disorder of blood cortisol levels known as Cushing’s syndrome, stomach and intestinal damage, severe depression, psychosis, eye disorders such as glaucoma or cataracts, loss of bone density, and increased risk of infection.

 We never share your personal information with anyone.